 Bob watched the zombie rip George's face off.Try...
-The zombie ripped George's face off.
+The zombie ripped off George's face.

-There are more words like this, but hopefully this is enough to give you the idea of what to look for.
-Search for things that describe action and turn them into phrases that show action.
+Search for words and phrases that describe action and turn them into phrases that show action.

 Check your sentences for places where the subject of the sentence isn't the person you're talking about.
-This can make a sentence feel flat.
+This can make a sentence feel flat and passive.

 The footprint gave Bob the feeling that a zombie was close by.The footprint is the subject here, but the footprint isn't doing anything, so the sentence just lies there.
-A subtle shift to Bob, and suddenly the sentence has new life.
+A subtle shift to Bob as the subject, and suddenly the sentence has new life.

-Bob saw the footprint and shivered.
-A zombie was nearby.Little things can make a big difference, and sometimes they're so small we don't even know they're there.
-But we often instinctively sense them and know something's wrong, even if we can't say exactly what.
-Look for the subtle things and train your eyes--and ears--to pick up them and make them do what you want them to do.
+Small things can make a big difference, and we often instinctively sense when something's wrong, even if we can't say exactly what that is.
+Look for the subtle things in your writing and train your eyes--and ears--to pick up them and make them do what you want them to do.

 Has a subtle change ever made a big difference in your novel?

 Looking for tips on revising your novel?
 Check out my book Revising Your Novel: First Draft to Finished Draft, a series of self-guided workshops that help you revise your manuscript into a finished novel.
 Still working on your idea?
 Then try my just-released Planning Your Novel Workbook.